 Mon, 29 May, 2023 — Sat, 03 June, 2023

-A comedy-drama exploring who we present ourselves as, who we aspire to be, and the bubbly delicious consequences our actions have on those around us.
+A queer comedy-drama exploring who we present ourselves as and the ‘bubbly’ delicious consequences our actions have on those around us.

 Under the rising moonlight in Traquair Maze, aspiring 30 year old ‘DJ Nate-O’ (or Nathan), waits for his extremely ambitious but modest wedding planner girlfriend of ten+ plus years, Annie, so he can finally pop that big ole’ question himself.